 • exercise regularly, at least 2-3 times a week, while reducing significant physical activity;

-• take soothing herbal remedies to reduce the excitability of the central nervous system (mint, lemon balm) or inhalation with mint and lavender, and in case of loss of strength - tinctures of eleutherococcus, lemongrass or ginseng;
+• take soothing herbal medicines to reduce the excitability of the central nervous system (mint, lemon balm) or inhalation with mint and lavender, and in case of loss of strength - tinctures of eleutherococcus, lemongrass or ginseng;

 • give up alcohol and smoking, limit coffee and strong tea, replace them with herbal teas or high-quality green teas with honey;

-In fact, many of our ideas about humidity are erroneous and based on superficial knowledge of what it really is.
+In fact, many of our ideas about humidity are erroneous and are based on superficial knowledge of what it really is.

 It's foggy outside